abby-albert/SNAT/compsci.md

 ---
 layout: schedule
 title: Study Buddy
-units: "Chemistry, Calculus, Biology, Computer Science"
+units: " in Chemistry, in Calculus, in Biology, in Computer Science"
 course: compsci
 ---